 We are fortunate to have many participants continue with us in our Outpatient Program.
 Here, participants live nearby and are in school fulltime or have a full time job.
 They come in to OPI offices only for special activities or individual or group psychotherapy while continuing to complete the goals they set here.

 OPI Outpatient Program provides a menu of services and different payment options.

 Payment options at OPI include check, credit card or wire transfer.
 Tuition is payable upon admission.
 Packages are recommended for Outpatient participants.

-OPI is considered private pay and does not currently work with insurance, medicare, or a sliding scale.
-OPI is in-network with Aetna for IOP/outpatient services only, excluding psychiatric care.
+OPI is considered private pay and does not currently work with insurance, Medicare, or a sliding scale.

 Generally, insurance companies do not cover programs such as OPI although we have seen some exceptions.
 OPI is accredited by JCAHO which may assist parents in obtaining some reimbursement from their insurance carriers.
 You may be able to recoup some the cost of the individual and group therapy sessions.
 Although we make no guarantees, as a courtesy OPI will provide a coded invoice specifically for these services in a format that you may use to submit to your insurance carrier.
 We recommend you contact your insurance company to find out your plan benefit and coverage as well as limits for mental health.

 - Does my plan cover any out of network mental health providers?

 - What is the dollar and number limit for psychotherapy sessions covered under my plan in a year?

 - What information do I need to obtain from OPI to make the reimbursement process as smooth as possible?